klowe27/doctor-lookup/README.md

 # Find a Doctor

-#### Doctor Search Site, 1.18.19
+#### App to Find a Doctor in Portland, 1.18.19

 #### By Kristin Brewer-Lowe

 ## Description

-This site allows users to search for doctors in the Portland, OR area based on various search criteria including medical issue, doctor name, or specialty.
-This site uses data from the BetterDoctor API.
+This app allows users to search for doctors in the Portland, OR area based on various search criteria, including medical issue, doctor name, doctor gender and specialty.
+This app uses data from the BetterDoctor API.

 ## Setup/Installation Requirements

 * In the command line, clone this repository using command $ git clone https://github.com/klowe27/doctor-lookup
 * Navigate into the directory and use command $ npm install
 * In the root directory, create an .env file
-* Get an API key from https://developer.betterdoctor.com/ and add it to your .env fil as exports.apiKey: [your key]
+* Get an API key from https://developer.betterdoctor.com/ and add it to your .env file as variable exports.apiKey: [your key]
 * To open the application in Chrome, use command $ npm run start

 ## Known Bugs